The Hypnosis Quit Smoking Plan

 Willingness is a state of mind and you are willing to be a non smoker because that is what you want.
 You will succeed.
 You are willing to do whatever it takes to produce the results you want.
 You choose to be a non smoker.
 Just be willing, be willing.
 Be willing to do whatever it takes to be a non smoker.
 Your thoughts create your behavior.
 When you have a behavior you want to change, you change the thought pattern and the behavior changes automatically.
 All of your behavior results directly from your thoughts.
 Therefore, think of yourself as a non smoker.
 Hear yourself saying I am a non smoker.
 When someone offers you a cigarette, hear yourself saying, no thanks, I don’t smoke.
 For your body, smoking is poison.
 You want to live a long and healthy life.
 You owe your body respect and protection.
 You have made a commitment to protect and respect your body and when you do that, you then have the power with in you to smoke your last cigarette.
 You will maintain your non smoking easily and effortlessly.
 Just relax, let it happen, hear yourself repeating slowly in your subconscious mind, I am a non smoker now and forever more.
 I am going to make this work.
 I expect this to work.
 I now allow myself to be a non smoker.
 I deserve to be a non smoker.
 You will maintain your non smoking permanently.
 You will be relaxed when others are smoking around you.
 Cigarettes are poison.
 Cigarettes are filled with over 4,000 substances and then when someone offers you a cigarette, hear yourself say no thank you, I quit.
 You are now and forever more a non smoker.
 In the morning, before you can even open your eyes tell yourself, I am strongly motivated to be a non smoker, one day at a time easily and effortlessly.
 See yourself going through your day and night without a cigarette.
 That’s right, see yourself getting up in the morning without a cigarette.
 See yourself having coffee or reading the paper, doing what you do in the morning without a cigarette.
 See yourself on a phone, without a cigarette.
 See yourself driving, playing your favorite music, relaxed and comfortable, without a cigarette.
 See yourself after a meal, without a cigarette.
 Relaxed and comfortable, no interest, no desire.
 See yourself doing the things that you do throughout the day, whatever they may be, without a cigarette, uninterested, no desire.
 See yourself out with others, and someone lights up, tell yourself, cigarettes are not a sign of friendship.
 Cigarettes are poison.
 You are now and forever more a non smoker.
 And long ago there is a food that you decided not to eat.
 Imagine that food now.
 You made a decision that you would not eat that food and nothing and no one could make you pick up a fork and eat that disgusting and nauseating food.
 Just as now you have made your choice to be a non smoker and nothing and no one can make you take that first puff.
 Every time you take a look at a pack of cigarettes you will think of that food and nothing and no one can make you take the first puff.
 You are now and forever more a non smoker.
 And as you relax I would like to recall a time in your life, a time in your life when you felt completely confident and proud of yourself.
 See that moment clearly.
 Notice the colors in the room.
 Hear the sounds associated with that event.
 Notice any odors associated with that event.
 Feel the atmosphere, your clothes, and the temperature and now make all of those sounds, sights, and smells even more vivid and now allow the feeling of pride associated with this event to build in intensity.
 And when you feel the pride associated with this event at the maximum level of intensity, make a fist with your former smoking hand and as you hold the fist tightly, take three slow deep breaths, in and out.
 Feel even more intensely the pride that you felt during the event.
 That’s right, you are there now at that event.
 Feel that adrenaline rush and as you breathe in and out now.
 Feel the sense of pride begin to get stronger.
 Now unclench your fist and relax even more deeply.
 You are now and forever more a non smoker.
 I am going to give you a post hypnotic suggestion.
 A post hypnotic suggestion works long after the hypnosis session is over.
 For your benefit you will use the suggestion as long as you need it.
 When you no longer need it, it will just fade away.
 If you ever feel an urge or a craving for a cigarette, you will make a fist with your former smoking hand, that’s right, a tight fist.
 This is now your power hand.
 This is a signal to your subconscious mind which says I am powerful.
 I am a non smoker.
 Now take three deep breaths in and out.
 And as you exhale each time, exhale all of that craving out into the atmosphere where it just dissipates and fades away.
 Remember if you feel a craving, make a fist and take three deep breaths.
 Tell yourself that a craving for a cigarette lasts for just a few seconds and after you have done this, you can relax that hand.
 All you need to cope with is a few seconds, so distract yourself.
 Think of the food you want to eat, this is not deprivation, this is reward.
 Tell yourself, I am not giving up pleasure, I am giving up poison.
 Tell yourself, the first puff is the problem.
 If I never take the first puff, I have no problem.
 You are now and forever more a non smoker.
 Imagine yourself one year from now.
 You are out with friends.
 You feel great.
 You look great.
 It has been a wonderful year.
 People around you are smoking.
 As you watch them puff away, you think about how lucky you are to be rid of that dirty, killing habit.
 Hear someone offer you a cigarette.
 Hear yourself say no thank you, I stopped smoking.
 You are now and forever more a non smoker and every night before going to sleep, tell yourself, I am a permanent non smoker.
 I expect to be a non smoker.
 I will allow myself to be a non smoker.
 I deserve to be a non smoker.
 Relax, let the results take care of themselves.
 You are a non smoker.
 You have given up smoking for many reasons.
 Think of those reasons now.
 Clean, clear, healthy, pink lungs.
 More energy, more stamina.
 Clean smelling mouth.
 Clean smelling breath.
 To be a better influence.
 To reinforce your confidence, to live a longer and healthy life and all the other good, positive, powerful reasons you have.
 You are now and forever more a non smoker.
 No matter what is going on in your life you are now and forever more a non smoker.
 No matter how aggravated you may be, nothing and no one can make you take the first puff.
 No matter how upset and sad you can be at times, nothing and no one can make you take the first puff.
 No matter how heart broken or aggravated you may be from time to time, nothing and no one can make you take the first puff.
 Believe it.
 Trust yourself.
 Trust your subconscious mind.
 A habit that is not fed is soon gone.
 You are now and forever more a non smoker.
 Now all thoughts, all cravings, all urges connected to smoking are gone from your mind and your body.
 Let it happen.
 Let it happen easily and effortlessly.
 You have given up smoking for yourself.
 You are now and forever more a non smoker.
 Congratulations.

-Other information on Stop Smoking Self-Hypnosis CD/MP3:
+Other information about this Stop Smoking hypnosis mp3 download:

 It is predicted that by 2010 there will be 1.45 billion people in the world who smoke.
 This is a sad statistic.
 We all know the dangers of smoking and the negative impact it has on your health.
 We want to congratulate you on researching your options for quitting.
 You have taken a big step on the road to becoming a non-smoker.